RayMat123/Workout-Tracker/README.md

 2. **Adding a Rest Day**: Choose option 2 and enter the date for your rest day.
 This will be saved as a rest day in the program.

 3. **Editing a Workout**: Choose option 3 and provide the date of the workout you want to edit.
-You can then choose to add an exercise, edit an exercise, or delete an exercise.
+You can then choose to add an exercise or return to dashboard.

 4. **Deleting a Workout or Rest Day**: Choose option 4 and enter the date of the workout or rest day you want to delete.
 Confirm your choice, and the data will be deleted.